kestra-io/docs/docs/administrator-guide/configuration/databases/README.md

 ---
 order: 1
 ---
-# Databases configuration
+# Database configuration

-First, you need to configure Kestra to use a database for its Queue and Repository:
+First, you need to configure Kestra to use a database for its Queue and Repository, for example for MySQL:

 ```yaml
 kestra: